 VA - Two Headed Monster:

-First before we start, one of the most important things to always remember about the VA is that the VA is a two headed monster!!!!
+First before we start, one of the most important things to always remember about the VA is that the VA is a Two Headed Monster!!!!

 What I mean by this is the VA is split into two sides: